thoughtworks/simplebandit/README.md

 const bandit = new SimpleBandit({ actions: actions });
 ```

 There are a few short hand ways of defining actions.
-For actions without features you can simply pass a list of `actionsIds`: `actions = ["apple", "pear"]`.
-For actions with features you can use a list of `IActions` as above or use a hash as a short-hand:
+For actions without features you can simply pass a list of `actionsIds` as above: `actions = ["apple", "pear"]`.
+For actions with features you can use a list of `IActions` or use a hash as a short-hand:

 ```typescript
 actions = {